MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-product-search.md

 Before you can use the product search service, your system must meet the following requirements:

 - You must be running Dynamics 365 Supply Chain Management 10.0.36 or later.
-- You must be running Inventory Visibility version 1.2.2.54 or later.
+- Inventory Visibility version 1.2.2.54 or later must be installed and set up as described in [Install and set up Inventory Visibility](inventory-visibility-setup.md).

 ## Install the product search service